 Kids Afterschool Classes

 Have a child who is a young fashionista or an avid maker?
-If you have a child between the ages of 7-11 who might be interested in a group class, please contact me.
-Class sizes are small (four students max), and I can also develop pricing for groups of 2 or 3 if your child has a friend who is interested in taking lessons together.
-Right now (as of spring 2019) I’m generally available Thursday afternoons and some Fridays; I teach at the Oyster Adams Bilingual (upper campus) on Mondays – Wednesdays.
+Right now (as of spring 2019) I’m generally available Thursday afternoons and some Fridays for private lessons; I teach at the Oyster Adams Bilingual (upper campus) on Mondays – Wednesdays.

 In my classes, students will learn how to safely use a sewing machine and will work their way through a series of fun projects that build their confidence and give them a basic foundation in sewing skills.
 All materials are included in this classes, but students are welcomed and encourage to bring their own fabrics if they would like more personal choice for a project.
 Projects for beginners include items such as a pillow, tote bag, PJ shorts or simple skirt, stuffed animals, and more.